 This confidential information is kept on file for IRS purposes.
 It is also used to analyze overall giving patterns to make more accurate budget projections, as well as to understand donors’ interests in our mission and to update them on the organization’s plans and activities.
 This information is shared with the Executive Director, board members, and consultants only on a confidential and need-to-know basis.

-The Samaritan Women does not rent, sell, give away, or trade its donor lists or any information contained on those lists.
+Institute for Shelter Care does not rent, sell, give away, or trade its donor lists or any information contained on those lists.
 Donor information is used by the agency for charitable purposes only as described above and will not be used by any entity outside of the agency, except on agency business.
 To review personal information collected and/or request changes, contact firstname.lastname@example.org.

 Authorized Release of Information

 Institute for Shelter Care may be legally required to disclose information on occasion.
 Institute for Shelter Care complies with all applicable legal requirements and standards.

 Personal Information – Information that identifies an individual personally, such as name, address, telephone number, email address, etc.

 Philanthropy is based on voluntary action for the common good.
 It is a tradition of giving and sharing that is primary to the quality of life.
 To ensure that philanthropy merits the respect and trust of the general public, and that donors and prospective donors can have full confidence in the nonprofit organizations and causes they are asked to support, we declare that all donors have these rights: